Gtoyos/optiMemApproxAgree/README.md

 We use single-writer multiple-reader (SWMR) shared variables, assuming that `uint8` operations are **atomic**.
 Specifically, when a uint8 variable is written by one process and read simultaneously, the behavior is deterministic: the reader observes either the previous value or the newly written value.

-Note that `uint8` is atomit in any CPU that handles words bigger than 8 bits (current CPUs typically work with 64 bit words).
+Note that `uint8` is atomic in any CPU that handles words bigger than 8 bits (current CPUs typically work with 64 bit words).

+For demonstration purposes, we provide parallel implementations of the algorithm:
+- Go: Using native multithreading with goroutines and channels.
+- Rust: Leveraging the [Tokio](https://tokio.rs) asynchronous runtime library.

+Code implementations are available in the `/go` and `/rust` directories respectively.

 ## Agreement precision and rounds